 Elementary Curriculum Overview

-Our Elementary School students focus on key language skills: reading, writing, listening, and speaking.
-Numeracy is emphasized daily as students work to gain a balance between concepts and procedures while developing sound mathematical practices.
+Students focus on key language skills: reading, writing, listening, and speaking.
+Numeracy is emphasized daily as students work to gain a balance between concepts and procedures, while developing sound mathematical practices.
 All subjects are instructed with a student-centered approach of practical hands-on learning.
 Technology is integrated throughout the curriculum.

 |Grade level||Average Age|

 |1st Grade||6 years old|